School of Nursing

 BS in Nursing - RN to Bachelor of Science Degree

-The School of Nursing (SON) faculty recognizes the need and desirability for registered nurses to attain baccalaureate and masters degrees within Maine.
-The nursing faculty has designed two options for RNs - the first leading to a Bachelor of Science degree (B.S.) and the second (described in USM's Graduate Catalog) leading to a Master of Science degree.
+The School of Nursing faculty recognizes the need and desirability for registered nurses to attain baccalaureate and master's degrees within Maine.
+The nursing faculty has designed two options for RNs - the first leading to a Bachelor of Science degree (B.S.) and the second (described in USM's Graduate Catalog) leading to a Master of Science degree (M.S.).

 RNs returning to school face many challenges; every effort is made to remain attentive and flexible in adjusting the plan of study and accommodating individual needs.
-Advice regarding prerequisites, course planning, and course sequencing for RNs may be obtained by contacting Brenda Webster at (207) 780-4802.
+Advice regarding prerequisites, course planning, and course sequencing for RNs may be obtained by contacting the School of Nursing.

 All RNs must fulfill the University's 30 credit residency requirement (6 credits earned at another UMS campus may be applied toward residency).

 The School of Nursing recognizes a maximum of 30 nursing credits (RN credit options) transferred from an associate's degree in nursing (ADN) program as basic nursing credits required in the baccalaureate program.
 Nursing credits earned in the ADN program beyond the basic 30 credits may be used as undergraduate elective credit.
 RNs graduating from a diploma program will be awarded the basic nursing credits (30 credits) upon successful completion of NUR 308, Concepts of Professional Nursing Practice.
 Additional information may be obtained through the Office for Prior Learning Assessment.

 Application Deadline: The RN to BS Program offers rolling admissions.
 Students may begin their program of study in the fall, spring, or summer semester.